 Some of the Xcopy command options are:

-Robocopy replaces the Xcopy with advanced options.
-It was first released as the Windows NT 4.0 Resource Kit part.
-Currently, it is part of the Windows Server 2008 and Windows Vista.
-It has notable capabilities above and beyond the built-in Windows copy and Xcopy commands.
+Robocopy, a command-line utility, replaces the Xcopy command with advanced options.
+It was first released in the Windows NT 4.0 Resource Kit and is now included in Windows Server 2008 and Windows Vista.
+Robocopy offers capabilities beyond the standard Windows copy and Xcopy commands.

 Some of the Robocopy examples are: